 Under s.
 119A(4) service of the term of imprisonment does not reduce or discharge the offender’s liability to pay the compensation ordered.

+[Form 3A inserted in Gazette 29 Dec 2000 p.
+7920-1.]

 4. Certificate of breach of community order